Table of contents

 - Authentication and Authorization – User and Groups.

-- Users: Lists all users added to Mividas Meeting Portal.
+- Users: Lists all users added to the Mividas Meeting Portal.

 - Groups: Not in use at the moment.